Johndirr/SubtitleSyncAssistant/README.md

 ![Application Screenshot](Images/Screenshot.jpg)

-A small PyQt5 desktop tool to realign subtitle (`.srt`) files against a “reference” and a “new” media file by visual inspection and automatic audio offset detection.
+A small PyQt5 desktop tool to realign/synchronize subtitle (`.srt`) files against a “reference” and a “new” media file by visual inspection and automatic audio offset detection.

 ## Purpose

-Load one reference media file, one new media file, and an existing subtitle file; inspect both waveforms with subtitle bands; measure per?line offsets using audio correlation; adjust timings (edit or shift); export a corrected SRT.
+Making the process of synchronizing subtitles easier and faster.
+For example: You have a video file with worse image quality but with subtitles and another video file with better image quality but no subtitles.
+You want to use the subtitles from the first video with the second video.
+However, the timings are slightly off (e.g. due to different intro/outro lengths or cuts).
+This tool helps you to quickly find and fix these timing issues.

 ## Personal Note